fparma/liberation/doc/modifications.md

 * Disable Intro and Cinematics by default
 * Add better intro image and logo so people don't think this is a ""meme"" mission and joke around because of this.
 * Add more static Objects in the build menu (A2 Fortifications and Sandbags, etc...).
+* Remove Custom AI Difficulty Setter.
+AI Settings should come from the server difficulty.

 ### Done
 * Remove FAR_Revive
 * Remove HALO Jump System
 * CUP Compatibility
+* Add Arsenal Blacklist that has certain weapons in it (Minigun + Weapon Bags).